hasin-codes/ZplitGPT/README.md

 - **Side-by-Side Comparison**: Run multiple models simultaneously in separate columns to see differences in real-time
 - **Bring Your Own API Keys**: Use your own API keys for complete budget control—you pay providers directly
 - **Direct API Integration**: No middle layer, no fake tokens, no abstraction—just direct API calls
-- **Real-Time Responses**: See how different models respond to the same prompt simultaneously
+- **Real-Time Responses**: See how different models respond to the same prompt simultaneously with streaming responses

+### Flow: Advanced Context Management System

+Flow is a comprehensive context management system that gives you complete control over how AI models understand and respond to your prompts.
+It separates global system context from chat-specific memory, allowing you to build persistent knowledge bases that work across all your conversations.

+**System Context (Global Context)**
+- Create and manage multiple system context definitions that apply globally across all chats
+- Each system context acts as a persistent instruction set that shapes how models understand your requests
+- Add unlimited system contexts for different roles, expertise areas, or behavioral patterns
+- Examples include "You are an expert software engineer specializing in React and TypeScript" or "You are a creative writing assistant focused on character development"
+- System contexts are stored locally and persist across sessions
+- Delete or modify system contexts at any time with full control over your global context library

+**Chat Memory (Chat-Specific Context)**
+- Move system contexts into chat memory to apply them to specific conversations
+- Chat memory allows you to activate relevant system contexts for individual chats without affecting others
+- When you move a system context to chat memory, it becomes active for that conversation only
+- Visual indicators show which system contexts are currently active in each chat
+- Newly added contexts to chat memory are highlighted with visual feedback
+- Remove contexts from chat memory without deleting the original system context

+**Flow Interface**
+- Access Flow through a dedicated modal with a two-column interface
+- Left column displays all available system contexts with options to add, delete, or move to memory
+- Right column shows active chat memories for the current conversation
+- One-click transfer of contexts between system context and chat memory
+- Clear visual distinction between selected and unselected contexts
+- Bulk operations to clear all system contexts or all chat memories
+- Responsive design that maintains the 2:1 aspect ratio for optimal viewing

+**Context Persistence**
+- All system contexts and chat memories are stored in browser localStorage
+- Contexts persist across browser sessions and page refreshes
+- No external database required for context management
+- Full control over your context data with the ability to export or clear at any time

 ### Advanced Control

 - **Full Model Control**: Choose any model your API keys support—no artificial restrictions
 - **Advanced Parameters**: Fine-tune temperature, top-p, top-k, frequency penalty, presence penalty, and stop sequences
-- **Parameter Presets**: Save and reuse custom parameter configurations
+- **Parameter Presets**: Save and reuse custom parameter configurations for different use cases
-- **System Context Management**: Set system prompts that apply to all models for consistent comparisons
+- **System Context Integration**: Flow system contexts automatically apply to all model requests, ensuring consistent behavior across comparisons
+- **Chat Context Control**: Activate specific contexts per chat through Flow's chat memory system

 ### Organization & Management

 - **Project Management**: Organize your comparisons into projects with full chat history
-- **Chat History**: Save and revisit conversations (optional feature with database storage)
+- **Chat History**: Save and revisit conversations with complete message history
-- **Version Comparison**: Compare different versions of model responses side-by-side
+- **Version Comparison**: Compare different versions of model responses side-by-side within the same conversation
-- **Diff View**: Visual comparison of responses from different models
+- **Diff View**: Visual comparison tool that highlights differences between model responses
+- **Context-Aware Conversations**: Each chat maintains its own context state through Flow's chat memory system
+- **Persistent Context Library**: Build a library of system contexts that can be reused across projects and chats

 ### Developer Experience

-- **Clean Interface**: Minimal, focused UI that gets out of your way
+- **Clean Interface**: Minimal, focused UI that prioritizes functionality over decoration
 - **Transparent Costs**: See exactly what you're paying—no hidden fees or credit confusion
-- **Full Control**: Configure everything exactly as you need it
+- **Full Control**: Configure everything exactly as you need it, from API keys to context management
+- **Local-First Architecture**: Context management works entirely in the browser with localStorage, giving you complete data ownership
+- **Responsive Design**: Works seamlessly across desktop and mobile devices with adaptive layouts

+### Current Frontend State

+This README documents the current frontend implementation of ZplitGPT.
+The application is actively under development with a focus on building a robust, developer-focused AI aggregation platform.
+The Flow context management system, multi-model comparison interface, and project organization features are fully functional in the current frontend state.
+Additional features and improvements are being developed continuously.

 ## Getting Started